 - Layer the mille-feuille by placing one pancake on the base, spread with 2 tablespoons whipped custard cream.
 Sprinkle with cinnamon sugar and repeat until all the filling is used up.

 - Pile the remaining whipped cream on top and sprinkle with cinnamon sugar.

-- Chill for about an hour to firm up before slicing with a sharp, smooth blade knife.
+- Chill for an hour before slicing.